Mushroom Powder vs Liquid: Which One is better?

 Interpretation

-At 20% bio-availability, your powder price is now below the curve.
+At 20% accessibility, our powder price is now below the curve.

 Meaning:

-→ Powder becomes better value per gram than extract at this accessibility level.
+→ Powder becomes better value per gram than liquid at this accessibility level.

 This is why powders have their place.